monikasiri/LPG-CNG-GAS-DETECTOR/README.md

 - IR Fire Sensor
 - 16x2 LCD Display
 - Servo Motor
-- Sprinkler (Relay Based)
-- Buzzer
-- ESP8266 / ESP32
+- ESP8266 (NodeMCU)
-- WiFi Router
+- Arduino UNO
-- Power Supply
+- Power Supply and Connecting Wires

 ### **Software Used**
 ---
-- Arduino IDE (for coding and uploading)
+- Arduino IDE (for programming the Arduino and ESP8266)
-- Telegram App (for receiving alerts)
+- Telegram App (to receive real-time alerts)

 ### **Libraries Used**
 ---
-- LiquidCrystal
-- Servo
-- WiFi / WiFiClientSecure
-- UniversalTelegramBot
-- ArduinoJson
+- `LiquidCrystal` – for LCD display
+- `Servo` – to control the servo motor
+- `WiFi / WiFiClientSecure` – to connect ESP8266 to the internet
+- `UniversalTelegramBot` – to send alerts to Telegram
+- `ArduinoJson` – to format Telegram messages

 ### **Algorithm Used**
 ---
-- Continuously read gas sensor (analog) and fire sensor (digital)
+1. Read analog gas value and digital fire value continuously
-- If gas level > threshold → trigger buzzer, open servo door
+2. If gas > 300 → sound buzzer, open servo motor
-- If fire detected → activate buzzer and sprinkler
+3. If fire is detected → sound buzzer, activate sprinkler (relay)
-- Format the alert string and send via Telegram bot using WiFi
+4. Send the alert message to ESP8266 through Serial
+5. ESP8266 forwards the message to the Telegram chat
-- Command options via Telegram: `/start`, `/led_on`, `/led_off`, `/state`
+6. Telegram bot responds to commands like `/start`, `/led_on`, `/led_off`, `/state`

 ### **How It Works**
 ---
+- The Arduino UNO reads sensor values and controls outputs (buzzer, LCD, servo)
+- If danger is detected, Arduino sends a message to ESP8266 via Serial
-1. System boots and connects to WiFi
+- The ESP8266 connects to WiFi and sends the message to Telegram
-2. LCD displays real-time gas and fire readings
-3. If gas value > 300 → buzzer ON, servo door opens
-4. If fire sensor reads high → buzzer ON, sprinkler activated
-5. ESP receives alerts via serial and forwards them to Telegram
-6. Telegram bot responds to user commands and notifies emergencies
+- The user receives real-time alerts and can also control the LED remotely via Telegram commands